meta-closure/migo/README.md

 ## How to Init to use migo

-migo have init command that create initial state file and want to create database if not exist,
+migo have init command that create initial state file and create database if not exist,

 ```sh:
 migo -d database.yml -e develop init